TYPO3/CmsComposerInstallers/README.md

 At a later point, this option might affect other actions like publishing assets.

 *The default value* is `true`.

-#### `cms-package-dir`
-You can specify a relative path from the base directory, where the typo3/cms package should be installed into.

-*The default value* is `"typo3_src"`.
-This default value is kept for compatibility reasons, but is recommended to let typo3/cms being installed in the vendor directory, which is possible with the example configuration outlined above.

 #### `extensions-in-vendor-dir`
 If this value is `true`, extensions will be installed into the vendor directory, like any other composer package.